-Fig 2: A finding from Digital Shadows previous research: The introductory page for a copyright application containing the source code for a company‘s app.
+Fig 2: A finding from Digital Shadows (now ReliaQuest) previous research: The introductory page for a copyright application containing the source code for a company‘s app.

 There are several examples of this happening, and it’s likely under-reported.
 For example, before opting to extort their victims, the group known as the thedarkoverlord sought to sell healthcare databases on dark web marketplaces.
 While the tactics of thedarkoverlord are still unknown, several reports suggested the exploitation of a vulnerability in RDP (Remote Desktop Protocol).

 More recently, when a Reaper drone manual was offered for sale on the dark web in June 2018, it’s worth noting that the vendor acquitted the data from a misconfigured FTP server.
 The cybercriminal didn’t need to compromise anything – the information was already public.